Curse of the Billy Goat: Attempts to break the curse

 Before his death on October 22, 1970, William Sianis himself attempted to lift the curse.
 Sam Sianis, his nephew, has gone to Wrigley Field with a goat multiple times in attempts to break the curse, including on Opening Day in 1984 and again in 1989, both years in which the Cubs went on to win their division.
 In 1994, Sam Sianis went again, with a goat, to stop a home losing streak, and in 1998 for the Wild Card tie-breaker game, which the Cubs won.

 In 2003 (the Chinese zodiac's Year of the Goat), a group of Cubs fans headed to Houston with a billy goat named "Virgil Homer" and attempted to gain entrance to Minute Maid Park, home of the Astros, division rivals of the Cubs at the time.
 After they were denied entrance, they unfurled a scroll, read a verse and proclaimed they were "reversing the curse".
 The Cubs won the division that year and then came within five outs of playing in the World Series, but were undone by the Florida Marlins' eight-run rally immediately following the Steve Bartman incident.
 The Cubs then lost the following game and with it the series.
 (The Marlins went on to win the World Series against the New York Yankees.)
 Further salting the wound, the Astros earned their first World Series berth two years later and their crosstown rival the Chicago White Sox won the series.

 On February 26, 2004, at the Harry Caray Restaurant in downtown Chicago, the Bartman baseball was electrocuted in an attempt to break the curse, leaving nothing but a heap of string behind.

 In another bizarre twist, it was reported that a butchered goat was hung from the Harry Caray statue on October 3, 2007, to which The Chicago Sun-Times noted: "If the prankster intended to reverse the supposed billy goat curse with the stunt, it doesn't appear to have worked."
 While the Cubs did win the NL Central division title in 2007 and 2008, they were swept in the first round of the postseason in both years: by the Arizona Diamondbacks in 2007 and the Los Angeles Dodgers in 2008.
 The elimination by Arizona came on October 6, the same date that the goat appeared at Wrigley Field in 1945.
-The act was repeated before the home opener in 2009, this time a goat's butchered head being hung from the statue.
+The act was repeated before the home opener in 2009; this time a goat's butchered head was hung from the statue.
 The act was futile as the Cubs were eliminated from postseason contention on September 26, 2009.